 Adult Basic Education programs are designed to provide opportunities to adults who have not completed high school and who desire to increase their educational attainment for entry or advancement in the workforce or for additional educational opportunities.
 Often referred to as GED prep classes, basic skills are presented in a manner to enhance successful completion of the GED test.

-Class enrollment is held on each campus prior to every 8-week class session.
-The enrollment dates vary with the college calendar.
 Please check with the campus of your choice to obtain the most current information.

 601-849-0155 (leave a message)